KAHarbi/Deep_learning_Model/README.md

 <br/>

 ## Prediction
- we create model for count people in the Crowd.
+we create a model for counting people in the Crowd.

 <br/>
 <br/>